 Sexual harassment in the workplace can negatively impact employees and their ability to work.
 In recent years, the “Me Too” movement has shed light on the number of sexual harassment and assault cases in the workplace.
+Below, our Los Angeles sexual harassment attorneys explain common examples of sexual harassment in the workplace.

 According to the Equal Employment Opportunity Commission (EEOC), sexual harassment is a form of discrimination violating Title VII of the Civil Rights Act of 1964.
 There are numerous examples of sexual harassment, including, but not limited to: